 Award recipients will receive complimentary registration to the upcoming Annual Assembly, funds toward travel-related expenses, and a commemorative plaque honoring their efforts and contributions to our field.

-Recognizes outstanding contributions and significant publications that have helped shape the direction of the field of hospice and palliative medicine.
+Recognizes outstanding contributions and significant publications that have helped shape the direction of the field of hospice and palliative care.
+All members of AAHPM are eligible for this award.
 View past winners by clicking Read More.

 2017: C. Porter Storey Jr., MD FACP FAAHPM

 2011: Charles von Gunten, MD PhD FACP FAAHPM

 2010: Eduardo Bruera, MD FAAHPM

 2003: Kathleen M. Foley, MD